 Introduction of MySql

-MySQL is one of the most popular database management system used in today’s web scenario.
-Mysql is used for data driven website and also for the websites where data is generated according to the user need.
+MySQL is one of the most popular database management systems used in today’s web scenario.
+Mysql is used for data-driven websites and also for the websites where data is generated according to the user need.

 Scenario: My Server IP is 192.168.1.188